SauleJ/Advertising_Data_Analysis_with_Logistic_Regression/README.md

 8. **Model Evaluation:** It evaluates the logistic regression models by examining summary statistics, odds ratios, and model fit statistics such as AIC and Chi-square tests.

 9. **Prediction:** The script makes predictions on the testing dataset using the trained logistic regression models and assesses the model performance.

-## Usage

-1. **Load Data:** Ensure that the advertisement data file `Ads.csv` is placed in the same directory as the R script.

-2. **Run the Script:** Execute the R script `ads_analysis.R` in your preferred R environment.

-3. **Interpret Results:** Review the generated outputs to gain insights into the effectiveness of advertising campaigns and the predictive performance of the logistic regression models.